 By Rob Shaul

-We have been working with mountain and tactical athletes for over a decade now, and early on established MTI as a thought leader both within and without of mountain and tactical athlete fitness.
+We have been working with mountain and tactical athletes for well over a decade, and early on established MTI as a thought leader both within and without of mountain and tactical athlete fitness.

 Below are our most influential articles over the years.